 The million-dollar (or more) approach

 Many experts say between $1 and $1.5 million will be more than enough.
-Other experts feel you need a little more, which is an opinion shared by 1,000 different 401(k) account holders surveyed by Charles Schwab.
+Other experts feel you need a little more in your retirement fund, which is an opinion shared by 1,000 different 401(k) account holders surveyed by Charles Schwab.

 The 10-year income approach

-Other experts prefer to look at your income to see how much retirement savings you’ll need.
+Other experts prefer to look at your preretirement income to develop your retirement savings goal.
 These experts suggest saving 10-12 times your current annual income for retirement.
-So if you earn $100,000 per year, you should have $1-$1.2 million saved in a 401(k) and other retirement accounts.
+So if you earn $100,000 per year, you should have $1-$1.2 million saved in a 401(k) and other retirement accounts such as a Roth IRA.

 The 80% income approach